 If you or your teen struggles with anxiety it can be miserable.
 It’s a feeling of dread that is often in excess of an event.
-For example, having a lot of worry that you will fail your next test even though you’ve never failed one this school year.
+An example of anxiety is having a lot of worry that you will fail your next test even though you’ve never failed one this school year.
 People who struggle with anxiety really wrestle with believing a severe consequence is coming.
 Usually people with anxiety are overly confident of a bad result, and do not have enough confidence that a good result will occur.

 A tip for this is to honestly assess the reality of a situation.
 One thing I tell teens who have social fears is that nobody judges you as harshly as you do.
 I ask the teen, “Even when you hear someone say something stupid, how long do you think about what they said?”
 The normal answer is, “Not for very long.
 Not more than 5 minutes.”
 I tell them, “This is the same for others when you say something you feel is stupid.”
 Assessing the reality of a feared situation helps reduce anxiety.